 - Meet certain minimum size & liquidity requirements

-But for investors who may not have a great deal of capital to deploy in such a high-priced stock as Amazon or Alphabet, there are some stocks that can be bought for under $5 per share.
+But for investors who may not have a great deal of capital to deploy in such a high-priced stock as Berkshire, there are some stocks that can be bought for under $5 per share.

 Source: Investor Presentation